MARKET TRENDS

 Finally, an architect should have a clear fee structure and engagement plan that is easy to understand and clearly defined in writing.

 Typically, an architect will charge some sort of down payment as well as a percentage of the total build cost of your custom home.
-Other architects, however, may simply charge a flat fee or a retainer fee based on specific phases of the project.
+Other architects, however, may simply charge a flat fee or a retainer fee priced relative to the specific phases of the project.
 In either case, understanding the cost and scope of your relationship will be key.

 Finding a Custom Home Builder